In Vitro Fertilization

 Embryo Transfers

-Embryo transfer is the final step of the IVF process.
-After the eggs are fertilised with the sperm to create an embryo, the embryo is transferred to the woman’s uterus in hopes that it will implant into the lining and begin to grow.
+After the eggs are fertilized with the sperm to create an embryo, the highest quality embryo is transferred to the woman’s uterus in hopes that it will implant into the lining and begin to grow.

-Embryos may be transferred anytime between the first to the sixth day after the egg is retrieved, however some clinics are now allowing the embryo to reach the blastocysts stage before the transfer, which occurs around day five.
+An embryo may be transferred anytime between the first to the sixth day after the egg is retrieved, however some clinics are now allowing the embryo to reach the blastocysts stage before the transfer, which occurs around day five.

-The procedure does not require Anesthesia, although a sedative is often used.
+The procedure does not require anesthesia, although a sedative is often used.
 For most women it is a completely painless process, although there are a few patients that experience mild cramps after the procedure.

 After the procedure, the woman is prescribed to take more progesterone to ensure her body responds to the conception process and to help sustain pregnancy.
 It is discontinued once the pregnancy has been confirmed and the body is able to produce progesterone on its own.